Rolling Fork in Sharkey County, Mississippi — The American South (East South Central)

 This symbol of the South is rapidly disappearing.
 This shack was located on the Helena Plantation before being moved here.
 Though less than half the size of a complete cabin, this home depicts the type where many Southerners were born, including McKinley Morganfield (Muddy Waters), who lived in a shotgun shack until he was three.

 Location.
-32° 54.467′ N, 90° 52.594′ W. Marker is in Rolling Fork, Mississippi, in Sharkey County.
-Marker is on Delta Street north of East China Street, on the right when traveling north.
+Marker has been reported missing.
+It was located near 32° 54.467′ N, 90° 52.594′ W. Marker was in Rolling Fork, Mississippi, in Sharkey County.
+It was on Delta Street north of East China Street, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Rolling Fork MS 39159, United States of America.
+Marker was in this post office area: Rolling Fork MS 39159, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Muddy Waters (a few steps from this marker); The Story of Teddy Bears (about 300 feet away, measured in a direct line); Sharkey County Courthouse (about 300 feet away); Rolling Fork Mounds (approx. 0.8 miles away); Carter Mounds (approx. 1.2 miles away); Mont Helena (approx. 2˝ miles away);
+At least 8 other markers are within 8 miles of this location, measured as the crow flies: The Story of Teddy Bears (about 300 feet away, measured in a direct line); Sharkey County Courthouse (about 300 feet away); Rolling Fork Mounds (approx. 0.8 miles away); Carter Mounds (approx. 1.2 miles away); Anguilla Mound (approx. 4.9 miles away); Grace Mounds (approx. 7.8 miles away); Cary Mounds (approx. 7.9 miles away); a different marker also named Cary Mounds (approx. 7.9 miles away).
+Touch for a list and map of all markers in Rolling Fork.

 Editor’s want-list for this marker.
 Verify marker is still installed after March 2023 tornado. • Can you help?